cairo-book/cairo-book/src/ch99-01-03-01-storage-variables.md

 Subsequent fields are stored in addresses contiguous to the first elements at addresses `base_address + i`.

+## Writing to stored structs

+To write custom storage structs to storage you have to first create the struct variant as a member of the default storage struct.
+The type of the variant is the custom storage struct.

 ### Storing mappings

 Mappings are a key-value data structure that you can use to store data within a smart contract.
 They are essentially hash tables that allow you to associate a unique key with a corresponding value.
 Mappings are also useful to store sets of data, as it's impossible to store arrays in storage.